Welcome to today's edition of the Rush 24-7 podcast.

 We're ready to rock.

-So let's do it on the Friday Rush Limbaugh Show, which is always openline Friday, and that doesn't change at all.
+So let's do it on the Friday Rush Limbaugh Show, which is always Open Line Friday, and that doesn't change at all.

 1-800-282-2882.

-1-800-282-2882, and always go to Rush Limbaugh.com, even on the days when he's not here.
+And always go to rushlimbaugh.com, even on the days when he's not here.

-So, what shall we do?
+So what shall we do?

-On a Friday show, whether it's the local show I do here in Texas or any time I'm blessed enough to occupy this chair, and I've always had this feeling this is what open line Friday does.
+On a Friday show, whether it's the local show I do here in Texas or anytime I'm blessed enough to occupy this chair, and I've always had this feeling this is what Open Line Friday does, it kind of ties a bow around the week that's just gone by.

-So let me walk you through some of the narratives that I perceive of the week gone by, and uh, we can compare notes on these.
+So let me walk you through some of the narratives that I perceive of the week gone by, and we can compare notes on these.

 You can tell me what you think, agree, disagree.